CompuTec/computec-docs/docs/processforce/user-guide/system-initialzation/document-numbering.md

 To add a new series for a specific document type, in the form, right-click on the first column on the first row and choose 'Add Row'.
 Then set the first number of a series.

-A specific series can be chosen for a particular document during its creation, causing filling up the document number field with a predefined next number.
+A specific series can be selected for a particular document during its creation, which automatically fills the document number field with the next predefined number in that series.

 ![Adding New Series](./media/document-numbering/choosing-series.webp)